 What's The Difference Between Boondocking, Dispersed Camping, and Dry Camping?

 These three terms are kind of interchangeable but also not.
 What is boondocking versus dry camping versus dispersed camping?

 What is Boondocking?
-Usually is a term usually saved for camping in remote places.
+Usually is a term saved for camping in remote places.
 But it also implies camping without hookups.

 It's true off-grid camping.

 What is Dry Camping?
 Technically, this means 'camping without hookups'.

 If you are staying in a campground and there are no hookups, you are still RV 'dry camping'.